-- Give the user the choice if they want to look in VR during or after the episode/documentary. - Probably also social aspects will determine this choice.
-What will user do in different situations: when they are watching alone or together with others, both in the case where there is only one HMD available or when everybody has one. - Professionals are finding it hard to believe viewers will switch between devices during an episode (except for live scenarios).
+Give the user the choice if they want to look in VR during or after the episode/documentary.
+Probably also social aspects will determine this choice.
+What will user do in different situations: when they are watching alone or together with others, both in the case situations: when they are watching alone or together with others, both in the case where there is only one HMD available or when everybody has one.

+Professionals are finding it hard to believe viewers will switch between devices during an episode (except for live scenarios).
 They see it more as a separate experience, e.g. before or after the program.
 In some occasions, however added value of the use of VR during a program can be seen, e.g. to deliberately create more empathy and better connect the user with the program topic, for instance a TV documentary on life in a women's prison could be enhanced with VR content to make the user more connected with the living conditions.

 Here we see a clear difference with the end-user expectations.
-They do see themselves make use of these second screen VR experiences, but it should indeed concern shorter fragments and content that has an added value for them (see D1.2 for more details).
+They do see themselves make use of these second screen VR experiences, but it should indeed concern shorter fragments and content that has an added value for them.

-Guideline 2 - Do not mix TV storytelling with VR storytelling
+Requirement R.2.1.11 - The content creator shall not mix TV storytelling with VR storytelling.